andyjessop/crux/README.md

 In summary, `crux`:

-- is a Typescript/Javascript web-app framework for the browser
+- is a Typescript/Javascript web-app framework for the browser,
-- promotes highly-decoupled and long-lived code
+- promotes highly-decoupled and long-lived code,
+- does not tie your code to a single view library,
-- provides simple integration for micro-frontends
+- provides simple integration for micro-frontends,
 - lowers your level of technical debt.

 ## Usage